 Pest of the Month: Beetles

-This month we are going to cover a very, very common and invasive pest – the beetle.
+This month we are going to cover a very common and destructive pest—the beetle.

-There are many different species of the beetle that can cause serious damage and issues with your trees, and they exist in large numbers and in most areas of the country.
-We are going to discuss which beetles are causing the problems, and how you can avoid them for your own trees.
+There are many different species of beetles that can cause serious damage and issues in your trees, and they exist in large numbers and in most areas of the country.
+We are going to discuss which beetles are causing the problems and how you can avoid them in your own trees.

-What is the Pest and How are They Causing Damage?
+What is the Pest and How is it Causing Damage?

-This insect is incredibly common and they live in all kinds of different climates and areas.
+These insects are incredibly common, and they live in all kinds of different climates and areas.
 Because of this, they can often be mistaken for other bugs as well.

 Their wing covers meet in a straight line down their back, and they are a “crunchier” bug.
 This means that if you do accidentally step on one, you will hear it.